ParkerBritt/houdini-attribute-connectivity/README.md

 #### For Build
 - Cmake
 - ninja
-- Houdini 20.5.X
+- Houdini 20.5.X (other version are likely to work but untested)
-> [!NOTE]
-> other versions will very likely work but are untested

 #### For Tests
 - gtest
 - python 3.11